IBM/merlin-docs/docs/guides/git/sources_into_git_from_source_files.md

 To send all the source members to the Git repository use the ARCAD macro-command LODSCMREP.

 ![image](https://user-images.githubusercontent.com/32166038/207352838-a4403c41-86ad-4354-a356-dcc0735e33f3.png)

+Warning: if there are many source members, submit this macro-command.

 When the macro-command is finished, all the source members are visible in Git.

 ![image](https://user-images.githubusercontent.com/32166038/207353189-c766296d-cfbb-4823-8919-48bf1c7cbf34.png)

 ## Clone the Git repository in your workspace
-Go to your IBM i Developer workspace to clone the Git repository
+Go to your IBM i Developer workspace to clone the Git repository.

 ## Configure ARCAD builder
 The last thing to do before using the IBM i Developer workspace is to configure ARCAD Builder for your application and add builder webhooks to your Git repository.

+You are now ready to work.